The Nonexistence of Vortices for Rotating Bose-Einstein Condensates with Attractive Interactions: Nonexistence of Vortices

-Following the previous section's notations and results, in this section we shall mainly complete the proof of Theorem \ref{thm1.2*} for the case where $V(x)=|x|^2$ and $0<\Omega<\Omega ^*$.
-In this case, one can check that $\Omega ^*=2$ and $y_0=(0,0)$ is a unique and non-degenerate critical point of $H_1(y)$, see the assumption $(V_1)$ in Section 4, and therefore Proposition \ref{prop4.3} and Lemma \ref{4:lem4.4} are applicable.
-In order to prove Theorem \ref{thm1.2*}, we need to estimate the difference of $u_a$ and $\hat {v}_a$, where $u_a$ is a {\em complex-valued} minimizer of $e_F(a)$, and $\hat {v}_a>0$ is a radially symmetric {\em real-valued} minimizer of the following functional
+Following the previous section's notations and results, in this section we shall prove Theorem \ref{thm1.2*} on the nonexistence of vortices, for which we shall employ the so-called method of inductive symmetry explained in Subsection 1.1.
+To prove Theorem \ref{thm1.2*}, we focus on the typical case where $V(x)=|x|^2$ and $0<\Omega<\Omega ^*$ is fixed.
+In this case, one can check that $\Omega ^*=2$ and $y_0=(0,0)$ is a unique and non-degenerate critical point of $H(y)$, see the assumption $(V_1)$ in Section 4, and therefore Proposition \ref{prop4.3} is applicable.

+Under the above assumptions of Theorem \ref{thm1.2*}, suppose $u_a$ is a complex-valued minimizer of $e_F(a)$ as $a\nearrow a^*$, and let $w_a$ be defined by \eqref{4:1} for the rescaling form of $u_a$ with a constant phase.
+Denote

+where $R_a(x),\ \hat{R}_a(x)$ and $ I_a (x)$ are real-valued functions in $H^1(\R^2)$.
+Proposition \ref{prop4.3} gives us the first estimates of $\hat R_a(x)$ and $I_a(x)$ as $a\nearrow a^*$.
+In this section, we first apply Proposition \ref{prop4.3} to deriving Proposition \ref{prop4.4} on the first estimate of the difference $R_a-v_a$ as $a\nearrow a^*$, instead of the difference $R_a-\frac{w}{\sqrt{a^*}}$, where $v_a>0$ defined in (\ref{5:eea}) denotes the rescaled real-valued minimizer of $e_F(a)$ at zero rotation $\Omega =0$.
+Note from \cite{GLW} that $v_a>0$ is radially symmetric and unique as $a\nearrow a^*$.
+We then analyze the linearized operator $\mathcal{N}_a$ in Subsection 5.1, see \eqref{G10} for the definition of $\mathcal{N}_a$.
+To finish the proof of Theorem \ref{thm1.2*}, in Subsection 5.2 we shall apply the induction process to showing that the non-radial part of $R_a-v_a$ is arbitrarily small and

+where $x_a\in\R^2$ denotes the unique global maximal point of $|u_a|$ as $a\nearrow a^*$.
+This is the most crucial part in proving Theorem \ref{thm1.2*}.